pygame-community/pygame-ce/docs/reST/ref/image.rst

       * ``ARGB``, 32-bit image with alpha channel first

       * ``BGRA``, 32-bit image with alpha channel, red and blue channels swapped

+   The 'pitch' argument can be used specify the pitch/stride per horizontal line of the image buffer in bytes.
+It must be equal to or greater than how many bytes the pixel data of each horizontal line in the image buffer occupies without any extra padding.
+By default, it is ``-1``, which means that the pitch/stride is the same size as how many bytes the pure pixel data of each horizontal line takes.

    .. versionadded:: 2.1.3 BGRA format
+   .. versionadded:: 2.1.4 Added a 'pitch' argument and support for keyword arguments.

    .. ## pygame.image.frombuffer ##

 .. function:: load_basic